PxilPhil/LogSense/backend/docker_commands.md

 \l
 ```

-connect to database to test if it works propperly
+connect to database to test if it works properly

 ```shell
 \c logsense